Convert single-tenant app to multitenant on Microsoft Entra ID

 Multiple tiers in multiple tenants

 If it's an API built by an organization other than Microsoft, the developer of the API needs to provide a way for their customers to consent the application into their customers' tenants.
 The recommended design is for the third-party developer to build the API such that it can also function as a web client to implement sign-up.
-To do this:
+You can;

 1. Follow the earlier sections to ensure the API implements the multitenant application registration/code requirements.